 “Exercising and staying active helps me stay in remission.
 And because I am in remission, I can exercise and stay active, like running, doing yoga, and riding my bike.”

-She also says her outlook is crucial for her.
+She also says her outlook is crucial.

 “Jobs are important, but if I’m getting overwhelmed and feeling stressed, I will step back, slow down, and take things one at a time.
 I’ll remind myself not to put myself in a flare.”